 Throwing out food, throwing out money

 Wasted food is a hot topic these days and for good reason.
 We’re not talking about food scraps or compost here, but edible food.
 Food that could have been eaten if it didn’t get slimy or moldy, if we had planned better, or been more realistic about menu planning and shopping.
-An average family is thought to waste $1,365 to $2,275 per year.
 See TIPS to reduce wasted food in your kitchen.

 Wasted food means wasted money, as well as resources.
-Growing food is an energy and resource intensive endeavor, with many externalized costs (water, gas for tractors, fertilizers, to name a few) that should not be taken lightly or for granted.
+Growing food requires a lot of energy and resources, with many externalized costs (i.e. water, gas and fertilizers) that should not be taken lightly or for granted.

 Consumers are responsible for more wasted food than any other point in the food system.
 This has become the case only in the last 40–50 years.
 Going back even further, “leftovers” was not a category of food in the 19th century (until the advent of the refrigerator), as using up food was fundamental and normal.
 It wasn’t until the country started to prosper and people felt a sense of abundance, that leftovers became a bit of a joke, and dinnertime was met with grumbles if food made a repeat appearance.

 As if we need another compelling reason to care about wasted food, consider world hunger and how many people experience food insecurity in our country.
 “In the United States, reducing losses by one-third would save enough food to equal the total diets of all 50 million food-insecure Americans — if only this food could actually be captured and distributed to them.”
 (Gunders)